Integralist/terraform-provider-fastly-framework/DEVELOPMENT.md

 This was because Terraform presumed applying a 'plan' wholesale via its API was best.
 In practice, not all APIs work like this and instead some require modified fields.

 The result of this is that a resource now needs to identify changes itself but anything other than simple field comparisons are tricky.
 An example of this within our provider is identifying changes to domains.
-The Fastly API does not return an 'ID' for a domain, and so we have to generate one ourselves as a computed attribute and use that to track changes.
+The Fastly API does not return an 'ID' for a domain, and so unless we use the correct type (we do now, we use `map` where we previously used a `set`) we have to generate one ourselves as a computed attribute and use that to track changes.

 I raised a dicussion on the HashiCorp forum but the responses didn't reveal anything useful: https://discuss.hashicorp.com/t/how-to-compare-changes-for-nested-block-with-new-framework/48333/11